Stripe Connect for Marketplace Payments Explained: Account Types, Onboarding, and Pricing (2026 Guide)

 Onboarding sellers traditionally takes 10-15 minutes via compliance forms before they can sell, according to Prometora (2026).
 Stripe Connect reduces this through API-driven flows.

 Deferred onboarding lets unverified sellers start immediately: platforms create charges and hold funds.
-Once verified, shift to destination charges with transfer_data.destination pointing to the seller's account.
-Prometora (2026) and Stripe docs detail these verified/unverified paths, minimizing friction on platforms like greenmoov.app.
+Once verified, shift to destination charges with transfer_data.destination pointing to the seller's Recipient-configured account.
+Prometora (2026) and Stripe docs detail these verified and unverified paths, minimizing friction on platforms like greenmoov.app.

 Key Features and Global Capabilities for Marketplaces

-Stripe Connect supports end-to-end marketplace operations with robust tools.
+Stripe Connect supports end-to-end marketplace operations with a broad set of tools.
 Platforms track gross earnings, automate US 1099s, and manage sales tax, VAT, or GST, per the Stripe Connect page and Stripe docs.

 Global reach includes payouts in 50+ countries, 135+ currencies, and 40+ payment methods.
-Seamless onboarding uses embedded components, while APIs handle account creation and flows.
+Onboarding uses embedded components, while the Accounts v2 API handles account creation and configuration in a single object.

-These enable marketplaces to route funds correctly, support diverse buyers, and comply across regions without building from scratch.
+These features let marketplaces route funds correctly, support diverse buyers, and stay compliant across regions without building everything from scratch.

 Stripe Connect Pricing and Payout Fees

 Marketplaces budget these for seller transfers, with platforms often adding their commission on top.
-Transparent breakdown aids greenmoov.app-style implementations.
+A transparent fee breakdown helps with greenmoov.app-style implementations.

-Comparison Table: Which Stripe Connect Account Type Fits Your Marketplace?
+Comparison Table: Which Stripe Connect Configuration Fits Your Marketplace?

 FAQ

-What are the main differences between Standard, Express, and Custom Stripe Connect accounts?
+What are the main differences between Merchant, Customer, and Recipient configurations in Stripe Connect?

 How long does seller onboarding take with Stripe Connect?